CREPIC21/businessRegistry/project_step_by_step.md

   - functionality DONE
 - add social icons on the home page or on the individual trade page - DONE
 - add comments, add professions, add trades - DONE
+- check posting reviews functionality - DONE
+  - only visitor that did not post review will have form visible - CHECKED/FIXED
+  - owner or admin can not publish reviews - needs to be fixed(at the moment owner can add review) - FIXED
+  - admin can modify reviews only through API, not UI - DONE/FIXED
+- style PDF that is sent also add necessary information from the DB in the PDF - DONE
+- added QR code to PDF sent via email